18degrees/kana-transcription/docs/en/explanation.md

 For Russian, everything is simpler: since the _usually_ devoiced _i_ is used with soft consonants, it remains to distinguish soft from hard consonants.
 To do this, a soft sign _ь_ must be placed after such a consonant (or the consonant must always be soft, like [щ], [ч]).

+#### Extended kana.
+Two consonants

+In extended kana there are a number of symbols that are interpreted as syllables with two consonants in a row.
+Since the function implies the insertion of vowels between two consonants (understood as two different syllables, the first of which has an devoiced vowel), it is impossible to process such syllables correctly.

+##### Solution

+Starting from version 2.0.0 with extended kana support, the function does not work by default in the mode of recognizing devoiced vowels.
+To activate it, you need to set the `guess: true` option.
+The choice is either to guess devoiced vowels or to support more extended kana.

 ### Transcription of kana